 I have to admit that the best was the snake.
 So funny – a flamenco, spanish, drama queen snake (with queen being the operative word).
 If you’ve not seen the show, the snake’s definitely one for the adults to amuse themselves with.
 N thought he was funny too, but I think that was just the put on accent!
 There were also a couple of points where he seemed to react to the audience and improvise.
 Just very very laugh out loud funny.

 An hour later and we were out on the street again, and ready for some lunch.
 N was just telling me he wanted to go home, but telling him we needed lunch first, he did agree.
-Nearby is Jamie Oliver’s Diner, so we headed there for quick lunch (review coming soon).
+Nearby is Jamie Oliver’s Diner, so we headed there for quick lunch (unfortunately it’s now closed)

 N was pretty flaked after lunch, but I had promised him a trip to Hamleys.
 Hamleys of course was rammed, but I’d said he could have some Lego so we headed up to the top floor.
 N was in awe of everything, and following our view of Buckingham Palace he then met the Queen.